Americans from coast to coast flock to Women’s World Cup, including one very dedicated superfan - KESQ

 And plenty of other Americans have made the trip to Auckland where the US team will take on Vietnam on Saturday morning (Friday evening US time) in the city’s famed Eden Park stadium.

-The Moreland family, from Bethesda, Maryland, first saw the USNWT compete at the 2015 World Cup in Canada.
+The Moreland family, from Bethesda, Maryland, first saw the USWNT compete at the 2015 World Cup in Canada.

 Eight years later, they said they’re excited to see how the team plays, given the dynamic between veteran players and many who are competing in their first World Cup.